Kaligraphy247/simple_git_cicd/README.md

 - `name`: The repository/project name (matches `repository.name` from GitHub payload)
 - `repo_path`: Absolute path to the project folder (where git & your script will run)
 - `branches`: List of branch names (e.g., `[ "main", "staging" ]`) which should trigger jobs
-- `run_script`: The script/command to run when triggered.
+- `run_script`: The default script/command to run for this project, if no branch-specific override is present.
 Can be Bash, Python, Node.js, or anything, with args.
+- `branch_scripts` (optional): A table mapping branch names to script commands.
+If a branch matches and a script is set here, that script is used instead of `run_script`.
 - `with_webhook_secret`: If true, validates the webhook with your secret.
 - `webhook_secret`: (Required if above is true) The secret for GitHub HMAC signature validation.